KaiYan289/KaiYan289.github.io/about.markdown

 112. If you are working optimizations of f-divergences on a probability simplex, consider Fenchel conjugate; consider Donsker-Varadhan representation and https://people.lids.mit.edu/yp/homepage/data/LN_fdiv.pdf Thm 7.14.

+113. Continuing from 112: when considering relaxing optimization (e.g. use Lagrange multiplier to relax some constraints), relax as less constraint as possible (as long as you can solve it).
+Relax to probability simplex is better than relax to positivity constraint.

+114. remember to set CUDA_LAUNCH_BLOCKING=1 whenever you meet a device-side assert triggered error.

 <!--
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)